- Understand the importance of having rules to maintain order at home, at school, in their community, and in their country

 - Shh!
 We're Writing the Constitution by Jean Fritz

-- Prepare how you would like to divide the class into groups of 2-4 students
+- Decide how you would like to divide the class into groups of 2–4 students.

 - Prepare a poster from poster board entitled "Our Classroom Constitution."